STRATIMADMIN/stratim-playbooks/volume-one/readme.md

 ## Our Mission {#our-mission}

-We exist to enable intelligent & innovative companies to build the future of mobility
+We exist to enable intelligent & innovative companies to build the future of mobility.

 We do this by building the underlying technology layer that will power everything that moves.